 - Finally, we added in the Cisco Nexus switches so that we could get true end to end topology and reporting.

 VERY COOL !!

-2 Responses to “Setting up ProSphere to discover Cisco Switches”
+2 thoughts on “Setting up ProSphere to discover Cisco Switches”